calvinsendawula/qwen-payslip-processor/README.md

     "processing_time": 25.78,  # Total processing time in seconds
     "total_pages": 2,  # Total pages in the document
     "processed_pages": 2,  # Number of pages processed
-    "isolation_mode": {  # New in v0.2.0
+    "isolation_mode": {  # Updated in v0.1.3
-        "requested": "strict",  # The isolation mode that was requested "actual": "mixed",  # What was actually used (mixed = some fallbacks occurred) "stats": {
+        "requested": "none",  # The isolation mode that was requested "actual": "none",  # What was actually used "stats": {
-            "requested": "strict",
+            "requested": "none",
             "windows_processed": 4,
-            "strict_succeeded": 2,
+            "strict_succeeded": 0,
-            "medium_used": 2,
+            "medium_used": 0,
-            "fallbacks_occurred": 2,
+            "fallbacks_occurred": 0,
             "failures": 0
         }
     }